warning Coming soon – PHH Mortgage is changing its name! right arrow

 • there is a reasonable basis to believe that the initial appraisal was flawed or tainted, and such basis is clearly and appropriately noted in the Loan File;

-• such appraisal is done pursuant to written, pre-established bona fide pre- or post-funding appraisal review or quality control processes or underwriting guidelines, and so long as the Seller adheres to a policy of selecting the most reliable appraisal, rather than the appraisal that states the highest value; or
+• such appraisal is done pursuant to written, pre-established bona fide pre- or post-funding appraisal review or quality control processes or underwriting guidelines, and so long as the Client adheres to a policy of selecting the most reliable appraisal, rather than the appraisal that states the highest value; or

 • a second appraisal is required by law.

-The Seller shall ensure that the borrower is provided a copy of any appraisal report concerning the subject property promptly upon completion at no additional cost to the borrower, and in any event no less than three days prior to the closing of the mortgage.
+The Client shall ensure that the borrower is provided a copy of any appraisal report concerning the subject property promptly upon completion at no additional cost to the borrower, and in any event no less than three days prior to the closing of the mortgage.
 The borrower may waive this three-day requirement if such waiver is obtained at least three days prior to the closing of the mortgage.
-The Seller may provide the borrower at closing, a revised copy of an appraisal and information as to the nature of any revisions, so long as the revisions had no impact on value.
+The Client may provide the borrower at closing, a revised copy of an appraisal and information as to the nature of any revisions, so long as the revisions had no impact on value.

 Certain parties are prohibited from the following actions:

-• Selecting, retaining, recommending, or influencing the selection of any appraiser for a particular appraisal assignment or for inclusion on a list or panel of appraisers approved or forbidden to perform appraisals for the Seller; and
+• Selecting, retaining, recommending, or influencing the selection of any appraiser for a particular appraisal assignment or for inclusion on a list or panel of appraisers approved or forbidden to perform appraisals for the Client; and

 • Having any substantive communications with an appraiser or appraisal management company relating to or having an impact on valuation, including ordering or managing an appraisal assignment.